What is Engine Braking?

-Engine braking helps the engine slow down.
+Engine braking reduces the speed of the engine, and therefore, the vehicle.
 The goal is to prevent the vehicle from picking up speed or going down a decline too fast.
-This method is most often seen in heavy-duty vehicles and commercial autos such as buses and semi-rigs.
-It is often referred to as the Jake brakes because of the main manufacturer, the Jacobs Vehicle Systems.
+This method is most often seen in heavy-duty vehicles and commercial autos such as buses and semi trucks.
+Engine braking is often referred to as using the “Jake Brake” because of the main manufacturer of commercial engine brakes, Jacobs Vehicle Systems.

-Issues and benefits with engine braking
+Issues and Benefits with Engine Braking